+The chief purpose of the analysis section is to show the calculations ("analysis") that you performed to transform the data into results.
 The analysis should appear in the lab report following photocopied pages from the lab notebook containing the information recorded during lab.
-It is very important that your analysis is clear to someone who did not do the lab.
+It is very important that your analysis be clear to someone who did not do the lab.
 Therefore, you should annotate it well.
 Sample calculations for each different type of data point and calculation must be included.
 Be sure to specify which data point is being used in each sample calculation and to identify the source (including the page number in the lab notebook) of any typical data and reference data you use (e.g. viscosity values).
 Also, be certain to use and check units.
 Hint: sometimes it is easier to convert all data into SI units and then do your calculations.

 Following the sample calculations, analysis of all of the data points should be summarized in tables, including intermediate as well as final results.
 The data points used in the sample calculations should also be included in these analysis tables as a check that the analysis behind the tables is working properly.
 All tables must have a name (e.g., Table 1) which you should use in your text (eg. "Table 1 lists the intermediate calculations performed for determining the relativistic correction to the mass"), clearly labeled columns and rows (variable names and units), and an explanatory caption.
 The name and caption are usually combined, for example, "Table 3a.
-List of relevant acoustic and thermal physical properties for tissue-mimicking gel.
+List of relevant acoustic and thermal properties for tissue-mimicking gel.
 All values are experimentally determined as described in Section 2, except where citation indicates another source for the values".
 A Table title is sometimes useful, but optional.